 The approach has generally been successful.
 It requires effective political and professional leadership, good corporate governance, effective performance management plus a commitment to openness and challenge underpinned by self-assessment and robust scrutiny.
 Where one of those features is superficial or weak however, there are risks to good governance, service performance or attainment of outcomes.
 External assurance and challenge is therefore provided by sector-led peer review and through audit, inspection and regulatory regime coordinated by the Auditor General for Wales.

-The WLGA and the Local Government Data Unit work closely with local authorities in developing, updating and reporting performance measurement information.
+The WLGA and Data Cymru work closely with local authorities in developing, updating and reporting performance measurement information.
 Local authorities openly and transparently report local authority performance publicly on an annual basis; this comparable performance information is collated through the national “MyLocalCouncil.info” platform to aid public understanding and engagement.

 For more information contact: Daniel Hurford